Trees

 Alder, common; black | Alnus glutinosa |

-Apple | Malus sylvestris |
+Apple, crab | Malus sylvestris |

 Ash | Fraxinus excelsior |